 The Increasing Staycation And Glamping Trend In 2017

 The innocent tourist has been having quite a hard time over the past decade.
 First there was the financial melt down of the world’s economy, rapidly followed by a very large volcanic ash cloud that put booking agents out of business and disappointed tourists out of pocket.
-Now there’s political unrest, terrorist threats, the refugee crisis, political turmoil of various countries and BREXIT, all leading to a very unstable world and an equally nervous holidaymaker, worried about hostility abroad and losing money on cancelled vacations.
+Now there’s political unrest, terrorist threats, the refugee crisis, turmoil of various countries and BREXIT, all leading to a very unstable world and an equally nervous holidaymaker, worried about hostility abroad and losing money on cancelled vacations.

 At the same time, staycations have been popularised further through the phenomenon that is Airbnb and various in-country advertising campaigns run by Governments around the world.